Another independent shop that performed many of Vancouver’s Citroën repairs in the 1970’s and 1980’s was Omega Motors, located at 1420 Howe Street.

 Things were pretty quiet for a few years until Marcel Pare arrived in Vancouver to shake things up.
 Marcel Pare started advertising prolifically in 1980 that he had new Citroëns for sale at his showroom at 60 W. Broadway in Vancouver.
 They even advertised in the Seattle newspapers, nearly every day, between June of 1980 and November of 1980 (see typical ads, below).

 At the same time, they were populating their used car lot with DS’s and other imported cars.
-I sold a blue 1970 DS Safari Break in 1980 to Marcel Pare as they were looking to have some Citroëns on their lot.
+In 1980, Greg Long sold a blue 1970 DS Safari Break to Marcel Pare as they were looking to have some Citroëns on their lot.

 It is not fully clear what Marcel Pare was trying accomplish, but we presume that he tried to have new CX’s Canadian certified, but found it too difficult, too expensive, or perhaps impossible.
 Marcel Pare disappeared in 1981.
 Their showroom is gone now, having been replaced with Condominiums.